-These fantastic, moist, homemade muffins will rise and bake to a golden brown.
+This is a beautiful recipe for blackberry muffins.
+They're moist and will rise, crack and bake to a golden brown.
 Full of juicy blackberries, they have a soft and tender crumb and are out of the oven in 45 minutes.
-You can use fresh or frozen berries and plan ahead since they freeze well.
+You can use fresh or frozen berries and make them in advance since they freeze well.

-This almost counts as a basic berry muffin recipe, where you can change the type of fruit and zest you use and they will always taste amazing.
+This almost counts as a basic berry muffin recipe.
+You can change the type of fruit and zest you use, and they will always taste amazing.

 Ingredient list